-As part of the GSMA’s Connected Women Commitment Initiative, Wave Money has committed to increase the proportion of women in their Mobile Money customer base in Myanmar.
+As part of the GSMA’s Connected Women Commitment Initiative, Wave Money has committed to continue empowering women in Myanmar by extending their Commitment to increase the proportion of women in their mobile money customer base.

 While traditional banks open five days a week from 9am until 3pm, Wave shops are open every day from early until late.
 For most people, it is not possible to go to the bank during the day, but thanks to Mobile Money and Wave shops, customers can send and receive money at a time that is convenient for them.